John C Flavin

 A few weeks later, while trying to motivate the class to keep working hard so they could graduate (a fairly regular conversation), I weaved in my “respect as the class rule” bit and openly acknowledged my mistake with Deon a month before.
 I said, and I’m paraphrasing, “Even though Deon was totally inappropriate, I was wrong for grabbing his arm, and I’m sorry for that.”

-For a brief moment, he and I were tethered by eye contact, which, like Dylan 11 years before, evoked a barely noticeable grin.
+For a brief moment, Deon and I were tethered by eye contact, which, like Dylan 11 years before, evoked a barely noticeable grin from him.
 From that point forward, he and I were good.
 He had forgiven me.

 I had openly respected Deon, affirming his dignity in front of his peers, and he accepted it.
 I had no clue at the time, but pride in Baltimore runs extraordinarily deep.
 I made the mistake; therefore, I was obligated to surrender.
 It made no difference that I was the teacher and he the student.